The Miranda Standard Environment

 > numval :: [char]->num ||defined internally

-applied to a list of truthvalues, takes their logical
+or applied to a list of truthvalues, takes their logical

 disjunction.